testcomputer/thm-modules/Metasploit-Meterpreter.md

     load:
          Loads one or more Meterpreter extensions
     migrate:
             Allows you to migrate Meterpreter to another process
     run:
         Executes a Meterpreter script or Post module
-    sessions:
-             Quickly switch to another session